sudheerj/javascript-interview-questions/README.md

      ```

      The output of the array is ['J', 'o', 'h', 'n', '', 'R', 'e', 's', 'i', 'g']
-     **Explanation:** The string is an iterable type and the spread operator with in an array maps every character of an iterable to one element.
+     **Explanation:** The string is an iterable type and the spread operator within an array maps every character of an iterable to one element.
 Hence, each character of a string becomes an element within an Array.

      **[⬆ Back to Top](#table-of-contents)**